 Learning and Teaching

 Our English curriculum is taught in a differentiated and targeted manner.
-Literacy skills include the daily practice of reading, spelling, grammar, speaking and listening.
+Literacy skills include the daily practice of reading (synthetic phonics), spelling (Spelling Master), grammar, speaking and listening.
 We explicitly teach strategies for these areas at a whole class, small group and at an individual student level.

-In Years P-2, the explicit teaching of synthetic phonics occurs on a daily basis.
+In our P-2 classrooms we continue to put a spotlight on the science of reading as a research based approach to teaching phonics so that students understand the how’s and why’s behind reading.
+In recent years we moved away from a whole language approach to synthetic phonics.
+Currently in our P-2 years, the explicit teaching of synthetic phonics occurs on a daily basis.
 We use the Little Learners Love Literacy approach to teaching phonics.
 Students practice strategies through targeted teaching in whole class, mini lessons and in small group sessions.
 We also use the Heggerty program in our Prep and Year 1 rooms which are daily phonemic awareness lessons.

 UFLI Foundations targets the following foundational reading skills: